 Fabrication and assembly tolerances

 One can intentionally pre-compress, or pre-extend the bellows, during initial installation, in order to bias the bellows axial movement (deflection).
-While we do not plan (need) to intentionally pre-compress (or pre-extend) the bellows, fabrication and assembly tolerances can result in some initial pre-compression or pre-extension:
+As indicated in the layout drawing (D1900456-v7), most bellows (all in sub-assemblies FC-B and FC-C) must be extended in the initial installation to accommodate a nominal 0.40” gap.
+In addition, fabrication and assembly tolerances can result in some initial pre-compression or pre-extension:

-the flanged pipe (D1900443-v5) tolerance on length is +.188”/-.000”
+the flanged pipe (D1900443-v7) tolerance on length is +.188”/-.000”